mhoneyonsol/Sol/README.md

 <h1>SPL Token Factory</h1><br>

-Our service allows you to harness the power of Solana's SPL (Solana Program Library) to create secure and efficient tokens.
-For just $12, you gain access to:
+Our service allows you to harness the power of Solana's SPL (Solana Program Library) to create secure and efficient tokens. you gain access to:

 Advanced Security: Solana's robust blockchain technology ensures top-tier security for your tokens.<br>
 High Performance: Benefit from Solana’s high-speed transactions and low fees, optimizing your token's functionality.<br>